 Petition for Educational Appeal

 There are a variety of processes available to students for appeals for waivers of institutional and academic regulations.
 These institutional regulations were established to help maintain the integrity of the BAC and to ensure that our educational policies and procedures were enacted in the same way for all students.
 A student may appeal any educational policy, procedure, or requirement if s/he perceives that its application causes undue hardship and does not result in educational benefit or is not relevant to his or her particular circumstances.

-An Appeals Committee hears requests to alter decisions that relate to deadlines in course and program registrations, clearances for portfolio reviews, waivers of prerequisites for entry into courses, and other, similar issues.
+An Appeals Committee hears requests to alter the application of regulations, policies or deadlines in course and program registrations, clearances for portfolio reviews, waivers of prerequisites for entry into courses and other similar issues.
 Program directors review grade appeals, and a Financial Appeals Committee reviews requests for the waiving of fees and deadlines involving tuition refunds.
 Please see each policy and procedure as it is described in the BAC Catalog.

 Consequences of Unacceptable Behavior

 If the behavior of a community member does not, in the eyes of the BAC, meet the BAC's expectations, the BAC, obeying the law and its own policies, rules, and regulations, will take appropriate action against that member of the community up to and including dismissal.

 The BAC may make rules for the proper conduct of community members and establish penalties for failure to comply with the regulations or for failure to conform to those laws and standards of conduct by which the larger community safeguards individual rights and social order.
 Community members must respect the rights of others, their persons and their possessions, and refrain from any disturbance to the peace of the BAC or the community around it.
 The BAC will hold community members responsible if they fail to maintain good conduct on the campus or elsewhere.